Ultrazone123/WeatherApp/README.md

 ## Technologies Used
 Frontend: CSS, JavaScript (Node.js, Express.js)

+Hardware:

+Arduino IDE,

+Esp32,

+DHT11

-Hardware: Arduino (sensors for temperature, humidity, etc.), Esp32 with humidity sensor Development Environment: Visual Studio Code
+Development Environment: Visual Studio Code

 The data is collected through the Temperature Humidity sensor and then through integration through visual studio code.
 The file is then converted into a webpage, accessible to those with the proper connection and IP address.